 You can fix this problem simply by first casting a wide net and then screening the pool.
-For example, instead of requiring “seven to 10 years of experience in engineering,” consider writing “solid experience in engineering.”
-It’s possible that someone with five years’ experience is a great fit.
+For example, instead of requiring "seven to 10 years of experience in engineering," consider writing "solid experience in engineering."
+It's possible that someone with five years of experience is a great fit.

 3. Streamline Your Hiring And Onboarding

 If your process stretches too long, you may lose candidates to a competitor who acts faster.
 Here are some tips:

 Establish a standard hiring process and get all stakeholders on board.
 The process should emphasize timeliness while also ensuring a focus on quality candidates.

 Set timelines for all stakeholders and communicate regularly to ensure everyone is keeping pace.